 - Abnormal results from routine prenatal testing.

 - Amniocentesis results that identify a chromosomal defect.

 - An inherited disease present in a close family member.

 - A child with a birth defect or genetic disorder.

 - Mother over 35 years old.

-The following represents some of the ethnic groups which have a greater chance for certain genetic defects:
+The following represents some of the ethnic groups which have a greater chance of certain genetic defects: